mohammadmu1/reading-notes/class/Class9.md

 - **Connected Line**: A way to talk to the website's computer.

 ## Four-Way Handshake

-1. **Goodbye from You**: You say you're done talking and want to leave.
+1. The client initiates the termination by sending a FIN (finish) packet to the server, indicating that it has finished sending data.

-2. **Got It from Server**: The website's computer says it got your message.
+2. The server acknowledges the FIN packet with an ACK (acknowledge) packet, confirming that it received the client's request to terminate the connection.

-3. **Goodbye from Server**: The website's computer says it's done talking too.
+3. The server then sends its own FIN packet to the client, indicating that it has finished sending data.

-4. **Got It from You**: You say you got the message that the website's computer is leaving.
+4. The client acknowledges the server's FIN packet with an ACK packet, confirming that it received the server's request to terminate the connection.
+At this point, the connection is fully closed on both ends.

 ## HTTP Request Simplified